DeeVine/kaiser-scraper/README.md

 <b>Screen recording of app working:</b> https://www.loom.com/share/47c98993cb474a2fa9f9323166c72e98

-This program scrapes Kaiser's website for doctor info, retrieves 60 doctor records in json data format, and displays in a basic html table with json2html
+This program scrapes Kaiser's website for Redwood City physician info, retrieves 60 physician records in json data format, and displays in a basic html table with json2html

 Data structure for each record:
 {'physicianName': name,